flych3r/market-leads-recommender/README.md

 This app was made using streamlit for the codenation Aceleradev Challenge 2020

+It uses a dataset of businesses information to recommend similar businesses based on a portfolio of existing clients

 ## How does it work

 A Tf-Idf matrix was created using the dataset features